kephin/Docker-and-Kubernetes_Basic/README.md

       - '3000:8080'
 ```

-:smile: Now redis-server and visit-app can communicate to each other automatically.
+:+1: Now redis-server and visit-app can communicate to each other automatically.

 So inside our node application